companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.LLDS02_Withdraw.md

     </values>
     <values>
         <field>Display_Text_6__c</field>
-        <value xsi:type="xsd:string">I am a director of this company, or a person authorised to act on behalf of the director.
-I understand that by proceeding I will cancel the request to close the company, and that this request will be recorded on the permanent company record.</value>
+        <value xsi:type="xsd:string">I am a member of this LLP, or a person authorised to act on behalf of the member.
+I understand that by proceeding I will cancel the request to close the LLP, and that this request will be recorded on the permanent company record.</value>
     </values>
     <values>
         <field>Document_Template_Name__c</field>